pereznetworks/A-Course-Rating-API/README.md

   - adjust this code to use any new syntax of cli and methods accordingly

 - 5:) [my dev notes](./devnotes.md)
+  - for those interested in actually building their own from scratch

 ## With setup task are complete, your ready to...